usdot-its-jpo-data-portal/sandbox/README.md

 ## Getting Started

-There are three ways to access the large data sets on Amazon s3.
+There are three ways to access the sandbox datasets on Amazon s3.
 The first way is through the [Web Interface](http://usdot-its-cvpilot-public-data.s3.amazonaws.com/index.html).
 This allows the user to browse through the folder structure and click and download individual batched data files.
 Alternatively, the data can be downloaded programmatically using the [Amazon Command Line Interface (CLI)](#aws-cli) or our [Sandbox Export script](#sandbox-exporter) by following the directions below.

 ### AWS CLI